Cefepime: Spectrum of bacterial susceptibility

+Cefepime induced neurotoxicity

+Cefepime crosses the blood brain barrier and exhibits a concentration-dependent ϒ-aminobutyric acid (GABA) antagonist effect, which can cause neurological symptoms in susceptible individuals, particularly those with renal dysfunction.
+Up to 15% of ICU patients treated with cefepime will experience cefepime induced neurotoxicity.
+Symptoms typically begin within 2-6 days of cefepime administration and include diminished level of consciousness, disorientation, aphasia, myoclonus, seizures, and nonconvulsive status epilepticus.
+Symptoms typically resolve within 1-3 days of discontinuing cefepime.

 Chemistry

 The combination of the syn-configuration of the methoxy imino moiety and the aminothiazole moiety confers extra stability to β-lactamase enzymes produced by many bacteria.
 The N-methyl pyrrolidine moiety increases penetration into Gram-negative bacteria.
 These factors increase the activity of cefepime against otherwise resistant organisms including Pseudomonas aeruginosa and Staphylococcus aureus.

 Trade names

 Following expiration of the Bristol-Myers Squibb patent, cefepime became available as a generic and is now marketed by numerous companies worldwide under tradenames including Neopime (Neomed), Maxipime, Cepimax, Cepimex, and Axepim.